Convergence of the self-avoiding walk on random quadrangulations to SLE$_{8/3}$ on $\sqrt{8/3}$-Liouville quantum gravity: Introduction

+Sections~\ref{sec-peeling-moment}--\ref{sec-saw-conv} form the core of the paper.
+See Figure~\ref{fig-map} for a map of how the main statements of these sections fit together.
+In what follows, we will provide a more detailed outline of how these statements are proved.

-In Section~\ref{sec-peeling-moment}, we will prove our key estimate for the glued peeling process (Proposition~\ref{prop-hull-moment}), which says that for $r\in \BB N$ and $p \in [1,3/2)$, the $p$th moment of the number of edges of $\bdy Q_-\cup \bdy Q_+$ which belong to $\dot Q^{J_r}$ (which is at least the number of SAW edges belonging to $\dot Q^{J_r}$, but could be more since not every edge of $\bdy Q_-$ is identified with an edge of $\bdy Q_+$) and the $p$th moment of the length of $\bdy\dot Q^{J_r}$ are both at most a constant times $r^{2p}$.
-Our estimates are proven by using the estimates from Sections~\ref{sec-peeling-prelim} and~\ref{sec-peeling-glued} and the inductive manner in which the glued peeling clusters are constructed to set up various recursive relations between quantities related to the glued peeling process, then solving the recursions to obtain estimates.
+In \textbf{Section~\ref{sec-peeling-moment}}, we will prove our key estimate for the glued peeling process (Proposition~\ref{prop-hull-moment}), which says that for $r\in \BB N$ and $p \in [1,3/2)$, both $\BB E[(\wh Y^{J_r})^p]$ (in the notation just above) and the $p$th moment of the length of $\bdy\dot Q^{J_r}$ are bounded above by a universal constant times $r^{2p}$.
+This estimate is proven by using results from Sections~\ref{sec-peeling-prelim} and~\ref{sec-peeling-glued} and the inductive manner in which the glued peeling clusters are constructed to set up various recursive relations between quantities related to the glued peeling process, then solving the recursions to obtain estimates.